 (FAQ) Herbs and Spices

-How boring would your Bolognese sauce be without herbs?
+How boring would your pasta sauce be without herbs or spices?
 Herbs have long been used to treat and prevent ailments in pet parents (huumans), and apart from smelling good and adding an extra something to your cooking, certain herbs provide both medicinal and nutritional value to your fur kids.
 Many pet parents are aware of the value of using echinacea for something like a cold, slippery elm for an upset stomach and calendula to soothe scratches or skin irritations.
 However, few pet parents have further researched the use of herbs for nutritional value as part of their dietary framework(s).
 The reality is that herbs can pack a big nutritional punch and can be also used to supplement your fur kid's diet.

 The great thing about deriving vitamins from herbs is that the body is better able to digest and use vitamins and minerals that come from plant sources as opposed to those that come from synthetic and processed sources!
 What about the science supporting this notion?
 Here is some good news;- there is increasing evidence from behavioural and chemical ecology that non-nutritional resources (example, herbs), have a significant effect on the health of wild animal populations, both through deliberate self-medication, (a new area of study called [zoopharmacognosy]) and dietary preventive medicine (or prophylaxis).